TAYLOR COUNTY—It’s that time of year again when the Taylor County Assessor’s Office will begin mailing out assessment forms.

 “Examples of personal property include vehicles, mobile homes, boats, trailers, motorcycles, ATV’s, motorhomes and campers, to name a few,” explained Kinsey.
 “There is even a portion of the form for individuals to fill out about any dogs owed as of July 1.”

-Personal Property Assessment forms may be mailed or taken to the Taylor County Assessor’s Office, located at 214 West Main Street, Room 107, Grafton, WV 26354.
+Personal Property Assessment forms may be mailed or delivered to the Taylor County Assessor’s Office, located at 214 West Main Street, Room 107, Grafton, WV 26354.

 For those that would like to skip filling out the paper copy of personal property assessments may access a digital version online, by visiting taylorcountyassessorwv.com.
 There, individuals may fill out and submit their forms quickly and easily.